Education Mobile Background

 AFIT’s Air Force Graduate School for Engineering and Management is among the nation’s top engineering schools and enables officers to earn a master’s degree or Ph.D. in one of more than 20 areas of specialization.

-Helping train and equip future Guardians for cyber careers, the Air Force Institute of Technology Center for Cyberspace Research (CCR) conducts defense-focused research at the graduate level.
-This center responds to the changing educational and research needs of the Air Force, Space Force, Department of Defense and the federal government.
+Helping train and equip future Guardians for cyber careers, the AFIT Center for Cyberspace Research (CCR) conducts defense-focused research at the graduate level.
+The center responds to the changing educational and research needs of the Air Force, Space Force, Department of Defense and federal agencies.